Do Most Truck Accident Cases Settle?

-Taking a truck accident case to court can work in your advantage if the other party is at fault in the accident and your lawyer is confident your claim will win.
+Taking a truck accident case to court can work to your advantage if the other party is at fault in the accident and your lawyer is confident your claim will win.
 If the other party’s insurer isn’t offering a satisfactory settlement, taking your case to court could recover more compensation.
-If fault isn’t evident in the accident, it’s best to settle out of court.
+If the fault isn’t evident in the accident, it’s best to settle out of court.
 When a case is taken to court, the outcome of your case is in the hands of the judge and jury assigned to your case.
 If you are slightly at fault in the crash and the court isn’t swayed by your case, you could receive a lower settlement or no compensation at all.

 Speak with a Truck Accident Lawyer Today About Your Case

 Negotiating a truck accident case can be complicated, which is why it’s essential to have an experienced lawyer represent your case.
 Your lawyer has the resources needed to recover adequate compensation for your case and knows which tactics will speed up the time it takes to recover compensation for your damages.
 If you or someone you love is in a truck accident and needs help with their case, contact the Dixon Injury Firm today.
 Our attorneys are dedicated to helping truck accident victims, offer FREE consultations, and can ensure a streamlined process for you and your family during this difficult time.